warithr621/HSCTF10-Writeups/web/an-inaccessible-admin-panel.md

 ![image](https://github.com/warithr621/HSCTF10-Writeups/assets/64328893/56e5ae58-4a87-4acd-ba11-7c3a24b3eda4)

 ??????
 Well that's weird.
-Let's open up the Inspect Tool and see if we can find anything.
+Let's open up Chrome Devtools and see if we can find anything.
 After browsing through, we find source code for `login.js` that most likely controls the login verification.

 ```JavaScript
         var username = document.getElementById("username").value;